 Most of what we know about whales starts with industrial whaling.
 The records kept and specimens collected during the era of industrial whaling have a dark history.
 But, long after death, they provide crucial information to scientists and researchers around the world.

-From the shelves, cupboards and drawers of the Natural History Museum’s Cetacea Research Collection, to coming to terms with life and loss, Here/after is a process: a scientific process, and a healing process.
+From the shelves, cupboards and drawers of the Natural History Museum’s Cetacea Research Collection, to coming to terms with loss, Here/after is a process: a scientific process, and a healing process.